Main Tera Hero

-Main Tera Hero is a 2014 Indian Hindi-language masala film directed by David Dhawan, with script and dialogues from Tushar Hiranandani and Milap Zaveri, and produced by Shobha Kapoor and Ekta Kapoor under Balaji Motion Pictures.
+Main Tera Hero is a 2014 Indian Hindi-language romantic comedy film directed by David Dhawan, with script and dialogues from Tushar Hiranandani and Milap Zaveri, and produced by Shobha Kapoor and Ekta Kapoor under Balaji Motion Pictures.
 The film stars Varun Dhawan, alongside Ileana D'Cruz, Nargis Fakhri, Arunoday Singh, Anupam Kher, Rajpal Yadav and Shakti Kapoor.
 The movie is a remake of 2011 Telugu movie Kandireega.

 Principal photography began on 30 May 2013.
 The filming began on 5 July 2013 and was wrapped by 15 October 2013.
 The soundtrack and score were composed by Sajid–Wajid and Sandeep Shirodkar, while cinematography and editing were handled by Sanjay F. Gupta and Nitin Rokade.

-Main Tera Hero was released on 4 April 2014 to mixed reviews from critics and became a commercial success at the box office.
+Main Tera Hero was released on 4 April 2014 to mixed-to-positive reviews from critics and became a commercial success at the box office.
+Even so, the filma acquired a cult status over the years, leading to a successful re-release in 2026.